jwhaney/parcel_updater/README.md

 ### PARCEL UPDATE INSTRUCTIONS

+1. Before running this script workflow, you will need to go into the parent folder, select all zips (ctrl + a), right-click and use 7-Zip or a similar application to extract all zips to current directory.

-1. Run the _iterator.py_ script by opening _main.py_ and editing the required full path variables to point to the latest parcel update directory (`data_dir`) and your project working directory (`output_workspace`).
+2. Run the _iterator.py_ script by opening _main.py_ and editing the required full path variables to point to the latest parcel update directory (`data_dir`) and your project working directory (`output_workspace`).
 These variables should be a path string with double backslashes (ie. `G:\\Path\\TO\\YOUR\\DATA`).
 Running the _iterator.py_ will call all necessary functions for the script to complete so there is no further input required.

-2. It will take some time, but when completed your `output_workspace` will have a featureclass for each state, plus the District of Columbia.
+3. It will take some time, but when completed your `output_workspace` will have a featureclass for each state, plus the District of Columbia.

-3. Right-click _parcels.sde_ in the ArcGIS Pro catalog and choose __Import --> Featureclasses__ or you can run a script to copy each one of the state parcel featureclasses from your local working directory (`output_workspace`) to the production _parcels.sde_ geodatabase.
+4. Right-click _parcels.sde_ in the ArcGIS Pro catalog and choose __Import --> Featureclasses__ or you can run a script to copy each one of the state parcel featureclasses from your local working directory (`output_workspace`) to the production _parcels.sde_ geodatabase.